 Open the downloaded file in order to install the update.

-That’s just about everything you need to do to get rid of this annoyance windows 10 update installation problem.
+That’s just about everything you need to do to get rid of this annoying windows 10 update installation problem.
 If it helped, do let us know in the comments below.